Simbadeveloper/Google_Africa_Challenge_scholarship.io/README.md

 Am learning i want to join ANDELA so that i can help solve problem using technology.

-This is my eight week journey want am learning.
+This is my eight week journey what am learning.

 I working on front-end developement.